 “Every day there is a new confirmation of how destructive, inefficient, wasteful, cruel and unhealthy the industrial agricultural machine is.
 We need a total rethink of our food and farming systems before it’s too late.”

 Philip’s latest book is Dead Zone – Where the Wild Things Were.
-Published by Bloomsbury in March 2017, the paperback is due out on 8th March 2018.
+Published by Bloomsbury in March 2017, the Paperback is Out Now

 This is a passionate call for us all, laying bare the myths that prop up factory farming before exploring what we can do to save the planet with healthy food.